berhram/DevWebsite/content/_index.md

 toc: false
 ---

 Hello, World!
 It's me, ~~Dio~~ Daniil!
 So, here’s yet another dev page to showcase my projects, activities, and the journey I’ve had as an Android Developer.
-It’s not just for recruiters (okay, maybe a little), but also to share what I’ve built and how I work.
+What I’ve built and how I work.

 {{< cards cols="1" >}}
   {{< card link="blog" title="Check out my blog!" >}}